nrfconnect/sdk-nrf-bm/samples/hello_softdevice/README.rst

 Overview
 ********

-The sample demonstrates the basic lifecycle management of the SoftDevice in a Zephyr-based environment.
+The sample demonstrates the basic management of the SoftDevice in NCS Lite.
-It shows how to enable and disable the SoftDevice, handle various types of events related to the SoftDevice, and manage BLE functionality.
+It shows how to enable and disable the SoftDevice, handle various types of events related to the SoftDevice, and manage Bluetooth LE functionality.

-1. The sample starts by printing "Hello World!" along with the target board configuration.
+1. The sample starts by printing "Hello SoftDevice sample started".
 #.
 It then proceeds to enable the SoftDevice using ``nrf_sdh_enable_request()``.
 #.
-After successfully enabling the SoftDevice, it retrieves the start address of the application RAM required by the Bluetooth LE functionality using ``nrf_sdh_ble_app_ram_start_get()``.
+The Bluetooth LE functionality of the SoftDevice is enabled with ``nrf_sdh_ble_enable()``, passing the default connection configuration tag.
 #.
-It sets up a default Bluetooth LE configuration with ``nrf_sdh_ble_default_cfg_set()`` using the previously defined CONN_TAG.
-#.
-The Bluetooth LE functionality of the SoftDevice is enabled with ``nrf_sdh_ble_enable()``, passing the start address of the application RAM.
-#.
-After enabling BLE, the function waits for 2 seconds using ``k_busy_wait()``.
+After enabling Bluetooth LE, the function waits for 2 seconds using ``k_busy_wait()``.
 #.
 The SoftDevice is then disabled using ``nrf_sdh_disable_request()``.
 #.
 Finally, it prints that the SoftDevice is disabled and ends the program with a goodbye message.